 As you work through the questions, each student shares his/her answer immediately by holding up a multiple choice answer card.
 When the lesson is over, each student holds onto his/her index cards to use the next time you want to do a passage this way.
-This not only engages every student, it also serves as a great informal assessment tool.
+This not only engages every student but also serves as a great informal assessment tool.

 Don’t have time to print and copy the answer cards?
 No problem.
 Give the students each 2 index cards and tell them to cut them in half.
 Then the students write A, B, C, and D on the cards.

 You can also use whiteboards for this purpose if you have enough.